-Meditation is the practice of direct experiential contact: a way of gradually removing the filters that distort pure experience.
-Based on this basic understanding, I pursued the path of intensive mindfulness meditation for the first twenty years of my spiritual life.
-It was to be a process that touched, opened and liberated me in every way imaginable.
+Alan Clements: Based on this basic understanding, I pursued the path of intensive mindfulness meditation for the first twenty years of my spiritual life.
+It was a process that touched, opened, and liberated me in every way imaginable.
 It was equally a process that shattered my ideas of normalcy and turned my life upside down and inside out.
 The path of intensive meditation is by far one of the most fascinating and complex ones known to humankind.